symbol/symbol-docs/source/concepts/transaction.rst

 Lock funds transaction
 ======================

-Announce a lock funds transaction before sending an :ref:`announced aggregate bonded transactions<aggregate-transaction>`.
+Announce a lock funds transaction before sending a signed :ref:`aggregate bonded transaction<aggregate-transaction>`.

-Once the related aggregate bonded transaction is confirmed, funds locked become available again in the account that signed the initial lock funds transaction.
+Once the related aggregate bonded transaction is confirmed, locked funds become available again in the account that signed the initial lock funds transaction.

 If the aggregate bonded transaction deadline is reached without being signed by all cosignatories, the locked amount is collected by the block harvester at the height where the lock expires.